fossasia/eventyay-talk/doc/user/sessions.rst

 Tracks are thematic groupings of sessions.
 For example, you might have tracks for "Security", "Web Development", and "Career Development".
 You can assign colours to tracks, in order to make them distinct in the public schedule, so that attendees can see at a glance which sessions belong together.

+Tracks can also be used to assign reviewer permissions, which is useful if your reviewers are domain experts in specific topics (more in the :ref:`Review Guide <user-guide-review>`).

 You don’t have to use tracks at all, and you can turn them off in the CfP settings.

 Session Types